bbtsoftware/BBT.StrategyPattern/docs/usage/use-without-ioc.md

----
-Order: 20
-Title: Use without IoC
+# Use without IoC

-Description: Example how to use BBT.StrategyPattern without IoC.
+Example how to use BBT.StrategyPattern without IoC.
----

 ```csharp
 public void GenericStrategyWorksInMemory()